Creating and Running a Phalcon Project

 andmysqlAction

-methods for database operations.
-We’ll use Phalcon’s database connection service directly:php<?php namespace App\Controllers; use Phalcon\Mvc\Controller; use Phalcon\Db\Adapter\Pdo\Mysql; // Import MySQL adapter use Phalcon\Db\Enum; // For fetchAll mode constants class IndexController extends Controller { public function indexAction() { return 'Hello ServBay!'; } // Example: Insert user data public function mysqlAddAction() { // Get the database connection from the DI container (preferred), or create a new one (shown here for demo) $connection = new Mysql([ 'host' => '127.0.0.1', 'username' => 'root', 'password' => 'password', // <-- Update to your db password 'dbname' => 'servbay_phalcon_app', 'charset' => 'utf8mb4', // Recommended charset ]); // Insert a sample user $success = $connection->insert( 'users', // Table ['ServBay Demo User', '[email protected]'], // Values ['name', 'email'] // Columns ); // Output result echo $success ?
-'User added successfully.' : 'Failed to add user.'; } // Example: Query and output user data public function mysqlAction() { // Get database connection $connection = new Mysql([ 'host' => '127.0.0.1', 'username' => 'root', 'password' => 'password', // <-- Update to your db password 'dbname' => 'servbay_phalcon_app', 'charset' => 'utf8mb4', // Recommended charset ]); // Fetch all users $users = $connection->fetchAll('SELECT * FROM users', Enum::FETCH_ASSOC); // Return result as JSON header('Content-Type: application/json'); echo json_encode($users); } }
+for DB operations.
+Here we use Phalcon’s database adapter directly.php<?php namespace App\Controllers; use Phalcon\Mvc\Controller; use Phalcon\Db\Adapter\Pdo\Mysql; // MySQL adapter use Phalcon\Db\Enum; // For fetchAll mode constants class IndexController extends Controller { public function indexAction() { return 'Hello ServBay!'; } // Insert user example public function mysqlAddAction() { // Get a DB connection directly (normally set up as a service) $connection = new Mysql([ 'host' => '127.0.0.1', 'username' => 'root', 'password' => 'password', // <-- Change to your DB password 'dbname' => 'servbay_phalcon_app', 'charset' => 'utf8mb4', ]); // Insert a demo user record $success = $connection->insert( 'users', // Table name ['ServBay Demo User', 'demo@servbay.test'], // Values ['name', 'email'] // Columns ); // Output result echo $success ?
+'User added successfully.' : 'Failed to add user.'; } // Query and display user data public function mysqlAction() { // Get DB connection $connection = new Mysql([ 'host' => '127.0.0.1', 'username' => 'root', 'password' => 'password', // <-- Change to your DB password 'dbname' => 'servbay_phalcon_app', 'charset' => 'utf8mb4', ]); // Query all users $users = $connection->fetchAll('SELECT * FROM users', Enum::FETCH_ASSOC); // Output as JSON header('Content-Type: application/json'); echo json_encode($users); } }

 1